c. 1400 - 1789

 A Living Composition

-In an age of mass production and fleeting trends, the first edition stands as a quiet act of resistance.
+In an age of mass production and fleeting trends, the traditional pomander stands as a long lasting and quiet act of resistance.

 They have in physic use of pomanders, and knots of powders for drying of rheums, comforting of the heart, and provoking of sleep...